 Synthetic Marijuana Abuse Statistics

-- 11 percent of high school students in the United States have tried synthetic marijuana
+- In 2012, 11 percent of high school students in the United States have tried synthetic marijuana.

 - Male young adults are the primary users of synthetic cannabis.